Crowdfunding Tips for Nonprofits to Ensure Campaign Success

 Then, it'll take some time to approve your project proposal.
 To reach your fundraising goal, you have enough time to reach out to your potential supporters.

-In general, fundraising campaigns are often launched a couple months or even a year before the project or initiative that you are fundraising for.
+In general, fundraising campaigns are often launched a couple of months or even a year before the project or initiative that you are fundraising for.

 As far as the duration of your campaign, this will depend on the amount you’re aiming for and whether you will be actively calling and emailing your supporters.